📋 Quick Summary

 Diagnostic Approach

-When leukemia is suspected — typically triggered by how leukemia is diagnosed or an abnormal routine blood test — the workup follows a systematic process.
-It begins with a Complete Blood Count (CBC) with differential, progresses to a peripheral blood smear, and culminates in a bone marrow aspiration and biopsy for definitive characterization.
+Diagnosis begins with a Complete Blood Count (CBC) with differential, progresses to a peripheral blood smear, and culminates in a bone marrow aspiration and biopsy for definitive characterization.
+Molecular and cytogenetic analysis identifies specific subtypes and targetable mutations.
+See our guides on blood tests in leukemia diagnosis and understanding your leukemia test results.

 Treatment Considerations